Early Withdrawal Penalties - Traditional and Roth IRAs in header of articles

 No later than the close of the active-duty period

-IRS levy -- If the distribution results from an IRS levy, you won't have to pay the 10% additional tax.
+IRS levy -- The IRS might have levied the distribution.
+If so, you won't have to pay the 10% additional tax.

 The amount you can withdraw is unlimited.
-However, the distribution is still subject to tax.
-It could be taxed at a rate as high as 35% depending upon your tax bracket.
+However, the distribution is still subject to income tax.
+It could be taxed at a rate as high as 39.6% depending on your tax bracket.

-Unlike traditional IRA withdrawals, qualified Roth IRA payments and distributions are tax-free if you meet the requirements.
+Roth IRAs Unlike traditional IRA withdrawals, qualified Roth IRA payments and distributions are tax-free.
+However, you must meet certain requirements.

-You must make the withdrawal after the 5-year period beginning with the tax year when you made your first contribution.
-The account doesn't have to be open 5 full years.
+First, you must make the withdrawal five years after the year you made your first contribution.
+The account doesn't have to be open five full years.